rotty/sqlite2dir/sqlite2dir.1.md

 # OPTIONS

+\--git
+: Refuse operation if the destination is not a bare git repository.

 \--git-diff
 : When committing a change, show a diff of the changes on stdout.
+Implies `--git`.

 \--git-diff-exit-code
 : After committing a change, exit with status 1.
 This is useful for reacting to this condition, for example from shell scripts.
+Implies `--git`.

 \--git-message=*message*
 : Commit message for git commits.
 If not given, a default message will be used.
+Implies `--git`.

 \--git-name=*name*
 : Author name to use for git commits.
+Implies `--git`.

 \--git-email=*git-email*
 : Author email to use for git commits.
+Implies `--git`.

 -h, \--help
 : Show usage message.